How To Avoid ‘Dead Money’? Don’t Buy Another Stock Unless It Has THIS…

 Catalysts are the high-octane fuel that make speedy gains possible.
 Basically, a catalyst is something that creates a dramatic impact on a company’s fortunes — and triggers a rush into its stock.
 This might be the launch of a new product, or expansion into a booming market, or a favorable regulatory change.
 It might be a fat government contract for a defense company, a major new oil discovery for an energy producer, or long-awaited FDA approval for a pharmaceutical firm.

 Some catalysts are company-specific, like a clever acquisition.
 Others play on larger macro-economic themes, such as interest rates, consumer spending patterns and foreign currency fluctuation.
 Many of the strongest catalysts don’t fit neatly into any category at all.

-These are the type of events I prize — and they have led to quick gains.
+Regardless, these are the type of events I’ve learned to prize when looking for portfolio picks — and they have led to quick gains.

 In this case of Sysco, there was plenty of ground to cover before the stock would be fully valued.
 That’s a good thing.
 Unfortunately, the shares are traveling by horse-drawn wagon to get there.
 That’s why I finally learned my lesson.
 I ditched my recommendation and moved on to greener pastures.

 I don’t know about you, but I prefer stocks that can get from point “A” to point “B'” in a hurry.
 That’s why I don’t recommend a single stock to my subscribers unless it has a solid catalyst in place.
 And preferably, it has more than just one…

 If your portfolio seems to be asleep, perhaps it’s time to wake it up.
 Look for catalysts like the ones I mentioned above if you really want to enjoy truly life-altering gains.

 Speaking of which, my colleague Jimmy Butts has released his annual predictions report, and it’s chock full of picks with huge potential catalysts…